hean01/acb/README.md

 The differences are that the _player_ controller board will provide 16 individual inputs for the player this is more than enough for game play of most arcade and consoles.
-The _auxiliary_ controller board will provide additional 8 indiviual inputs used for generic input for example special emulator commands etc. and 8 generic outputs which you can use for steering hardware in your cabinet build.
+The _auxiliary_ controller board will provide additional 8 individual inputs used for generic input for example special emulator commands etc. and 8 generic outputs which you can use for steering hardware in your cabinet build.